 4. Choose Wedding Flowers That Are in Season and Locally Grown

-Don't choose flowers that are completely out of season or don't jibe with the climate where you're getting married, cautions seasoned planner Sandy Malone, owner of Weddings in Vieques.
-"Tulips, peonies, and hydrangeas, for example, don't last long in tropical heat," she says.
-"That means you have to order twice as many to make sure you'll have enough still alive for your wedding, which is a total waste of money."
-On top of that, options that are grown locally will usually be more affordable and fresher than specialty varieties that need to be shipped from far away.
+Don't choose flowers that are completely out of season or don't jive with the climate where you're getting married.
+Options that are grown locally will usually be more affordable and fresher than specialty varieties that need to be shipped from far away.

 5. Opt for Volume